Title

 Policy Statement

-In order to ensure compliance with federal and state laws and University policies, all UNC Chapel Hill employees must comply with Form I-9 and E-Verify requirements.
-The Form I-9 and E-Verify process must be completed in a nondiscriminatory manner and, in the case of new hires and rehires, only after the individual has accepted an offer of employment.
+To ensure compliance with federal laws, state laws, Office of State Human Resources and University policies, all UNC-Chapel Hill employees hired after November 6, 1986, must comply with Form I-9 and E-Verify requirements.
+The Form I-9 and E-Verify process is completed in a non discriminatory manner and, in the case of new hires and rehires, only after the individual has accepted an offer of employment.

 Roles and Responsibilities